LEIC-ES-2021-22/2LEIC11T3/docs/ProductVision.md

 Find out the best place to eat today @FEUP

-For students and staff, who want a good meal, Food FEUP is an app that provides all you need to know to make your choice.
+For students and staff in search of the perfect meal, Food FEUP is an app that provides all you need to know to make your choice.

-Unlike sigarra, our product offers users the choice to rate and comment on the meals and receive recommendations based on user's preferences.
+Unlike sigarra, our product offers users the choice to rate and comment on the meals and recommendations based on user's preferences.

 ### Main Features
  - Display this week´s menu at the various establishments @FEUP